Elon Musk's Neuralink hopes to put sensors in human brains next year

 According to Musk, its current v1 4x4mm chip is capable of 10,000 electrodes with "read and write" capability, which he says is more than 1,000 times the number of the best deep brain interface currently available for Parkinson's treatment.

 Neuralink president Max Hodak went on to explain why it's embedding sensors directly into the brain, near but not in neurons.
-Simply, it's the only way to send and receive the information necessary, from "spikes"
+Simply, it's the only way to send and receive the information necessary, from "spikes" of activity.
+A neurosurgeon is also part of the presentation, showing off some videos of the implantation technology, and how its robot can install thousands of wires directly into the brain while avoiding tissue damage and bleeding.
+Eventually, they'd like to do it without shaving the patient's head, although he acknowledged that the first operations will be more like current deep brain implants.

 Developing...